-When Max was born in February 2009 at Abington Memorial Hospital, his color was slightly blue.
+When Max was born at Abington Memorial Hospital, his color was slightly blue.
 Doctors initially attributed this to the fact that the umbilical cord was wrapped around his neck (a relatively common occurrence).
 However, once the cord was removed, he didn’t regain color.

 “They noticed he wasn’t getting pink enough,” his dad recalls.
 “His lower extremities were still a little blue.”

 A neonatologist arrived.
 Juliette and John were able to hold Max for a moment before he was whisked away to the neonatal intensive care unit.
 The doctor there suspected transposition of the great arteries (TGA), a life-threatening heart defect in which the aorta and the pulmonary artery are attached to the heart in the wrong places.

 Five hours later, Max had arrived by ambulance to the Cardiac Center at CHOP.
 It was the middle of the night.
 His dad followed by car, arriving a half-hour later.

 “By the time I got there, there were well over a dozen people around Max,” he recalls.
 “I was in disbelief.”

 Max’s mom, still recovering from the delivery, had to say goodbye to her son and stay behind.

 The diagnosis of TGA had been confirmed.
 Cardiac Center nurses and pediatric cardiologist Brian Hanna, MD, explained that Max needed an emergency catheterization procedure, called balloon atrial septostomy or the Rashkind procedure.